gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

-output and standard error files is unbuffered (this provides better behavior when output statements are used for debugging, or if the progress of a program is observed by tracking the output, e.g. by using the Unix *tail -f* command to watch redirected output.
+output and standard error files is unbuffered (this provides better behavior when output statements are used for debugging, or if the progress of a program is observed by tracking the output, e.g. by using the Unix *tail -f* command to watch redirected output).

 If you are generating large volumes of output with ``Text_IO`` and performance is an important factor, use a designated file instead